dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A69: DCE - Animated UI Workflow Guide
 # Date Created: C169
 # Author: AI Model & Curator
-# Updated on: C179 (Revise workflow sequence based on Cycle 3 feedback)
+# Updated on: C181 (Incorporate detailed onboarding and prompt.md workflow steps)

 ## 1. Overview & Goal

 The Parallel Co-Pilot Panel (PCPP) has a powerful, multi-step workflow that may not be immediately obvious to new users.
 The goal of this feature is to implement a guided experience using subtle UI animations.
-These animations will highlight the next logical action the user should take, gently guiding them through the process from creating a new cycle to accepting a response.
+These animations will highlight the next logical action the user should take, gently guiding them through the process from project creation to generating the next cycle's prompt.

 ## 2. User Story